Does It Matter What Types of Swimming Pool Algae You Have

 To get rid of green algae, your algaecide of choice should contain a mix of chlorine and a good type of broad-spectrum algaecide.
 Pool owners must also make sure to balance the level of chlorine in the pool as part of routine pool maintenance.

 The black algae, however, is the toughest to handle and invades swimming pools and hot tubs differently than green algae.
-Black algae usually appear as small black spots on the pool surface but tend to extend roots into the pool’s plaster, which makes it very difficult to completely eliminate.
+Black algae usually appear as small black spots on the pool surface but tend to extend roots into the pool’s plaster, which makes it very difficult to eliminate.
 Regular pool cleaning tools alongside algaecides formulated to combat black algae are particularly useful here.

 Regular maintenance on your pool is very important.
 It keeps your pool looking good, extends the lifespan of your pool’s installation like pool surface, spa heaters, and filters, and ensures the continued enjoyment of your private retreat.
 A balanced pool and Chlorine will kill any kind of algae regardless of the color, some more stubborn ones need more treatment.
 Prevention is the best treatment.